 is.
 Multiple tracks of touch-points and communications strategies must be implemented to maximize donor-engagement with the mission and its outcomes.

-institutional thinking from the donor relationship enhancing communication.
+institutional thinking from the donor relationship-enhancing communication.
 Your organization simply becomes a conduit – a facilitator – for what the donor or prospect already wanted to do.
 You just

 Letters that use huge numbers exclusively to show how great a task you have to undertake do so at their own peril.
 Avoid the danger of the “drop in the

 send an institutional piece that is already being printed by your communications or PR team and send it to donors.
 Donor desires for results demand a specific donor stewardship publication that

 serves as yet another thank you for their support.
-It is a report back to donors on results (results that are possible
+It is a report back to donors on results (results that are possible thanks to donor

 Communication style must feel as if you